qwaneu/qwaneu.github.io/_drafts/test-data-builders.md

   ...
 ```

+> Note that the NewSession constructor is empty.
+This is somewhat atypical for a javascript object.
+We do this because NewSession is used as a model for the form of a new session, which starts out empty.
+You may want to pass the values for its properties as constructor parameters in other cases.

-If we want to write a test for checking the validity of the number of participants, we need to create a `NewSession` with all valid properties, except for participants.
+If we want to write a test for checking the validity of the number of
+participants, we need to create a `NewSession` with all valid properties, except
+for participants.
 It would like this:

 ```javascript
 describe('A new session', () => {